 Named after its Roman/Medieval bridge, which still carries automotive traffic, Ponte de Lima is one of the most beautiful towns in Portugal's northwest corner, the Alto Minho (see the Minho Region Map).
 Ponte de Lima was a favored stop for pilgrims using the Caminhos do Minho on their way to Santiago de Compostela.
 The Minho region is largely left along by foreigners, and you'll find relatively unspoiled and easy to access villages and attractions here.

 Ponte de Lima is 90 km north of Porto and 25 km east of Viana do Castelo.
-It is close enough to Braga to be visited on a day trip, but if I had it over to do again, I would have stayed in Ponte de Lima and traveled to Braga for that day trip.
+It is close enough to Braga to be visited on a day trip, but a bit of expert advice: stay in Ponte de Lima and travel to Braga for that day trip.

 The closest airport is at Porto, where the A3 freeway towards Spain passes within 2km of Ponte de Lima (take the Ponte de Lima Sul exit).
 From the Porto Airport, you can take the airport-bus to Porto and then a bus to Ponte de Lima or Viana do Castelo.